title Text size: A : A : A

 Contact Us

-The Airfield Land is approximately 44 acres in size and was acquired by Lec Refrigeration and the grass runway opened after the war in the 1940's.
-The airfield had runway lights installed at some point and in 1984 a hard surfaced tarmac airstrip was created by Charles Purley and his son, David.
-There was a hanger built at the same time but this was subsequently damaged by fire in 2001 and taken down.
+The Airfield is approximately 44 acres in size and was acquired by Lec Refrigeration and the grass runway opened after the war in the 1940's.
+The airfield was vastly improved in 1984 with the creation of a hard tarmac surface with runway lights by Charles Purley and his son, David.
+There was a hanger built at the same time but this was subsequently damaged by a fire in 2001 and taken down.